afraa-n/afraa-noureen_Mini-Project-9/README.md

 To achieve the objectives of this project, the following steps are taken:

 1. **Setup and Configuration**
    a.
 Access Google Colab via a web browser with Google accounts.
    b.
 Create a new Jupyter Notebook in Google Colab.
    c.
 Configure the runtime settings for optimal performance.

 2. **Data Manipulation Tasks**
    a.
-Load the dataset into the Jupyter Notebook using libraries like Scikit-learn.
+Load the dataset into the Jupyter Notebook.
    b.
-Explore the dataset's structure, data types, and basic statistics, utilizing visualization if needed.
+Explore the dataset's structure, data types, and basic statistics.
-   c.
-Clean the data by addressing missing values and outliers.
    d.
-Perform data manipulation tasks such as filtering, sorting, merging, or reshaping the data.
+Perform data manipulation tasks such as filtering, sorting, and grouping the data.
    e.
 Create visualizations using Matplotlib to convey insights from the data.
    f.
-Conduct basic data analysis, including calculating summary statistics and identifying correlations within the dataset.
+Conduct basic data analysis, including calculating summary statistics.

 ***